 I have two credit cards that are affiliated with private companies.
 Neither of these credit cards shows up on my credit report.
 Both have large limits with small balances.
 How can I get them added to my credit report, and thus improve my credit scores?

 Often, a credit card account affiliated with a private company or retailer, is reported but does not show the name of the retailer.
-Instead, the accounts are reported by the lender the actually holds the account.
-Check your credit report and look for accounts under the bank’s name.
+Instead, the accounts are reported by the lender that actually holds the account.
+Check your credit report and look for accounts under the bank's name.
 You might find they are actually part of your report and you just overlooked them.

-While Experian would very much like every lender to report its accounts, we are fully supportive of the fact that the Fair Credit Reporting Act (FCRA) does not require businesses to report to all three national credit reporting companies.
+The Fair Credit Reporting Act (FCRA) does not require businesses to report to all three national credit reporting companies.
 Instead, reporting information is voluntary, and businesses can choose to report to one, two or all three of them, or not report your accounts at all.

 In order for a business to report your accounts, it must choose to become an Experian subscriber.
 That means it must meet the FCRA's legal reporting standards and Experian's membership requirements, including complying with our standards for verifying the accuracy of their accounts when disputed by their customers.
 When it does so, your account will be added to your Experian report.